Saumyaladdha/intent_detection/readme.md

 This project demonstrates the successful application of **BERT** for intent detection, achieving high accuracy and robust predictions.
 By improving data representation and expanding the dataset, the system can be further enhanced for real-world deployment.

-Let me know if you'd like further modifications or additional details\!